-Not to exceed once every four months, offenders may request in writing to the Superintendent for approval to receive more than five pages of printed or photocopied legal papers within a piece of regular correspondence specifically relating to their current legal matter, including legal briefs or trial transcripts related to the offender’s active case.
+Not to exceed once every four months, incarcerated individuals may request in writing to the Superintendent for approval to receive more than five pages of printed or photocopied legal papers within a piece of regular correspondence specifically relating to their current legal matter, including legal briefs or trial transcripts related to the incarcerated individual's active case.
 If approved, the correspondence must be received within 30 days thereafter.

 Incoming mail will be opened and inspected for cash, checks, money orders, printed or photocopied materials, or contraband.

-Monies are credited to the offender’s account.
+Monies are credited to the incarcerated individual's account.
 Printed or photocopied materials may delay receipt due to Media Review procedures.

-Mail you receive from an offender should be well marked with the offender’s DIN, correctional facility address, and other clear indications that the letter is from a correctional facility.
+Mail you receive from an incarcerated individual should be well marked with the individual's DIN, correctional facility address, and other clear indications that the letter is from a correctional facility.

 Each facility is different.
 For specific information, contact the facility where you are sending the package.
 Generally speaking, incarcerated individuals may receive packages through the mail or at visits by anyone not on a negative correspondence or negative vendor list.

-A package without a return address will not be delivered to the offender.
+A package without a return address will not be delivered to the incarcerated individual.
 For a complete understanding of packages, refer to Directive #4911, Packages & Articles Sent or Brought to Facilities.

 At most correctional facilities, individuals are allowed two food packages per month, and the combined weight cannot exceed 35 pounds.

 Food packages received both from visitors and through the mail will be included in the two-package limit.
 Food items must be commercially or hermetically sealed and contain no alcohol.
 For exceptions, please review the list of allowable items below.